-Ossuaries, catacombs, bone chapels… Call them whatever you want but those places are actually superb constructions of bones.
+Ossuaries, catacombs, bone chapels … call them whatever you want, but those places that give goose bumps are actually superb constructions of bones

 There was a time when the use of bones of a deceased person was a legitimate way for religious institutions to honor the dead.
 Thus the catacombs and ossuaries in churches were built.
 These places were especially helpful when the plague raged in Europe to store the bones while the place was rare in cemeteries.

 In the pictures below, you will see that these bones were used for practical and artistic way.
 Walls, pillars, towers, altars and even chandeliers were indeed built using bones and skulls.
 These came monks, nobles, common people victims of disease and even children.
 However, the body part that was mostly preserved skull was much more solid.